Quasi-Hilda comet

 A quasi-Hilda comet (QHC) is a Jupiter-family comet that interacts strongly with Jupiter and undergoes extended temporary capture by it.
 These comets are associated with the Hilda asteroid zone in the 3:2 inner mean-motion resonance with Jupiter.
 Typically, asteroids in this zone have a semimajor axis between 3.70 and 4.20 AU, eccentricities below 0.30, and inclinations of no more than 20°.
 Comets can be temporarily perturbed into this group and then perturbed back out again.
 Eight percent of the comets that leave the 3:2 resonance end up impacting Jupiter.

 Known quasi-Hilda comets

-These numbered comets belong to the group of quasi-Hilda comet:
+These numbered comets belong to the group of quasi-Hilda comets: